Mastering (audio): Digital technology

 In the 1990s, electro-mechanical processes were largely superseded by digital technology, with digital recordings stored on hard disk drives or digital tape and mastered to CD.
 The digital audio workstation (DAW) became common in many mastering facilities, allowing the off-line manipulation of recorded audio via a graphical user interface (GUI).
 Although many digital processing tools are common during mastering, it is also very common to use analog media and processing equipment for the mastering stage.
 Just as in other areas of audio, the benefits and drawbacks of digital technology compared to analog technology are still a matter for debate.
 However, in the field of audio mastering, the debate is usually over the use of digital versus analog signal processing rather than the use of digital technology for storage of audio.

 Digital systems have higher performance and allow mixing to be performed at lower maximum levels.
-When mixing to 24-bits with peaks between -3 and -10 dBFS on a mix, the mastering engineer has enough headroom to process and produce a final master.
+When mixing to 24-bits with peaks between −3 and −10 dBFS on a mix, the mastering engineer has enough headroom to process and produce a final master.
 Mastering engineers recommend leaving enough headroom on the mix to avoid distortion.
-Reduction of dynamics by the mix or mastering engineer has resulted in a loudness war in commercial recordings.
+The reduction of dynamics by the mix or mastering engineer has resulted in a loudness war in commercial recordings.